From the Collections: A forensic analysis of Calvin Frye’s diaries

 Q. How did The Mother Church respond to accusations that Eddy was a drug addict or had frequently employed doctors during this period?

-A. The Christian Science Board of Directors published a statement in 1929, defending Eddy while acknowledging that she had used an anesthetic in a few episodes of extreme pain, probably in response to claims in The Christian Science Watchman.3
+A. The Christian Science Board of Directors published a published a statement in the January 26, 1929, Christian Science Sentinel, defending Eddy while acknowledging that she had used an anesthetic in a few episodes of extreme pain, probably in response to claims in The Christian Science Watchman.3

 Q. Did this resolve the issues surrounding morphine?